Landmark Theatres

-Landmark Theatres is a movie theatre chain in the United States.
+Landmark Theatres is a movie theatre chain founded in 1974 in the United States.
 It was formerly dedicated to exhibiting and marketing independent and foreign films.

-Since its founding in 1974, Landmark has grown to 35 theaters with 178 screens in 24 markets.
-Landmark Theatres is known for both its historic and newer, more modern theaters.

-Helmed by President Kevin Holloway, Landmark Theatres is part of Cohen Media Group (as of 2018).
+Landmark consists of 34 theatres with 176 screens in 24 markets.
+It is known for both its historic and newer, more modern theatres.
+Helmed by its President, Kevin Holloway, Landmark Theatres is part of Cohen Media Group (as of 2018).

 History

 1970s

-Landmark Theatre Corporation began as Parallax Theatres, which was founded in 1974 by Kim Jorgensen with the opening of the Nuart in Los Angeles, the Sherman in Sherman Oaks, the Rialto in South Pasadena, and the Ken in San Diego.
+Landmark Theatre Corporation began as Parallax Theatres and was founded in 1974 by Kim Jorgensen with the opening of the Nuart Theatre in Los Angeles, the Sherman in Sherman Oaks, the Rialto in South Pasadena, and the Ken in San Diego.
 Steve Gilula and Gary Meyer became partners in 1976, as the chain expanded as Landmark.